nrkno/sofie-atem-connection/README.md

 # ATEM-connection

-This is the library for connecting with Blackmagic Design ATEM devices created by SuperFly.tv
+This is a library for connecting to Blackmagic Design ATEM devices, created by SuperFly.tv

 _Note: this is a work in progress, expect many new features and also... breaking changes_